smith897/creative-3/CurrentPlan.md

-Working!
-API is almost done, but you currently can't leave the queue, and updating it requires a refresh.

-Just made it so the Student.vue page has the isHelpedByMe class if you're the TA helping them.
-Give it some good CSS, and make it so when you click help again you stop helping them (might need another API call?
-Not do in this project?)

-Then fix the problems below, add some dummy data (since you can only add one question to the queue), and done?

-Ask a ta
--How to update the page?
-Currently you have to refresh it.
-How to update when someone else gets on the queue, should it check for updates every 5 seconds?
- (And whenever you make a change/an API call?)
-How could it do that?
--/sessions/leave.php doesn't work, the findByIdAndRemove doesn't work, wrong kind of ID being passed in?
-I pass in the ID attribute I made, but need a different kind?
-How do I get it?
+Currently, updating the toolbar so you can leave the queue doesn't work.
+It'll take a lot of work, so maybe for now just make it so there's no leaving the queue or anything like that, you can ask multiple questions, and on the TA side make a button for removing a question from the queue.

+Once I add that remove button on the TA side I think it'll be all good to turn in!

 Notes/Questions for after the project: